PowerMops/powermops-site/src/routes/pmops/Reference-5.md

 above the kernel.
 (This way of doing things is very efficient for development, since the image saved is the document you have been working on.
 You may save many variations of this document without changing the application itself).
-With PowerMops we\'re abandoning the idea of separate nucleus and dictionary files.
+With PowerMops we're abandoning the idea of separate nucleus and dictionary files.
 This came from a time when everything had to fit on a floppies, and would have added pointless complexity to the PowerMops architecture.
 So now, when you do a save,